ltrgoddard/thesis/temp.markdown

 the object of attention is a Man, someone “human” like our fine selves,’ writes Kenner.

-> But this man is built up of parts, of oddly assorted phrases \[…\].
+> \singlespacing But this man is built up of parts, of oddly assorted
-> When we read ‘Bestre’, as we must, against something we carry in our
+> phrases \[…\].
+When we read ‘Bestre’, as we must, against something we
-> heads, the uncodified but substantial tradition of personal
+> carry in our heads, the uncodified but substantial tradition of
-> description, all that novelists have learned from one another about
+> personal description, all that novelists have learned from one another
-> ways to convey the look of people, then we may suspect a chasm between
+> about ways to convey the look of people, then we may suspect a chasm
-> affrontive reality and literature’s suave procedures.
-Bestre is not so
+> between affrontive reality and literature’s suave procedures.
+Bestre
-> much ushered on to the page, as relentlessly looked at, between
+> is not so much ushered on to the page, as relentlessly looked at,
-> discharges of metaphoric shells.[^435]
+> between discharges of metaphoric shells.[^435]

 \noindent The ‘tensions underlying this London conference’ might, then, be glossed as the natural conflicts which emerge from any attempt by